bigeasy/proof/README.md

 Proof has a built in control flow library ala Step, that simplifies testing of asynchronous code.
 Most of the time, you're going to simply want to step through a series of calls and bail out on the slightest error.
-Proof is ergnomoically optimized for this common case.
+Proof is ergonomically optimized for this common case.

 ```javascript